sarakarimi/PlantMap/README.md

 In addition, taking Sofia's work as a base to make it FEDn compatible, including distributing the dataset among all clients.

 **Xavante Erickson:** Prepared and converted EWD to huggingface compatible format for Sofia Andersson's and Markus Fritzsche's work on fine-tuning.
 Explored unsupervised learning for panoptic segmentation using the PlantMap dataset.
 Assisted with FEDn development.

+**Derya Akbaba:** Created initial dataset (uploaded to HuggingFace) including raw images used later by Sara.
+Created initial Docker file.
+Applied for and set up Berzelius project.
+Designed and created the project presentation.

 ## References
 [1] Schouten, Gerard, Bas SHT Michielsen, and Barbara Gravendeel.
 "Data-centric AI approach for automated wildflower monitoring."
 Plos one 19.9 (2024): e0302958. <br>